ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    Ingress secret:		mycluster
    ```

 2. Create an Ingress file `ingress-ibmdomain.yml` pointing to your domain with support for HTTP and HTTPS.
-Use the following file as a template, replacing all the values wrapped in <>.
+Use the following file as a template, replacing all the values wrapped in <> with the appropriate values from the above output.

    ```
    apiVersion: extensions/v1beta1